mrinal1224/Hotel-Room-Booking-Full-Stack-App-/README.md

-This is a complete beginner friendly Project with Mern Stack (No Redux , No ContextAPI and minimum prop drilling) So newbie developers can get an idea of how you can create a full stack project without any complex tools and technique
+This is a complete beginner friendly Project with Mern Stack (No Redux , No ContextAPI and minimum prop drilling) So newbie developers can get an idea of how you can create a full stack project without any complex tools and techniques